Welcome to my hair station.

 3. Optional but very helpful: Bring in additional lighting.
 Make the room as bright as you can so you’re not straining your eyes, and do not strain your eyes by staring at your head in odd angles for long periods.

-I installed lights in this room for the purpose of getting ready, but they helped tremendously with my hair!
+I hung lights um, with the cords hanging in this room for the purpose of getting ready, but they helped tremendously with my hair!

-Plan ahead to take your time because you have to look at your own head in the mirror in different angles, including totally backwards in a mirror to make sure your application is on right!
+Plan ahead to have the extra patience because you have to look at your own head in the mirror in different angles, including totally backwards in a mirror to make sure your application is on right!

 4. Read the instructions included in the products.
 This is a MUST- There are risks involved!